-If you do a carriage tour FIRST, you will find that you can park your car in the lots of the various carriage companies whithout havomg to pay a meter!
+If you do a carriage tour FIRST, you will find that you can park your car in the lots of the various carriage companies whithout paying a parking meter!

 Palmetto Carriage Tour - Charleston guide discount coupons on the web site